korobool/nlp/README.md

 ===

-Java version supports multi-lemma definition, compression, and optionaly you can use basic Porter Stemmer for unknown words.
+Java version supports multi-lemma definition, compression, and OPTIONALLY you can use primitive Porter Stemmer for unknown words.

 Model size reduce is almost implrmrnted, but I don't think that it is good idea.
 It would be better to store model on a hard